Calindro/emulicious-debugger/README.md

 ![C Inspection of C Types in Debug Console](https://raw.githubusercontent.com/Calindro/emulicious-debugger/master/images/readme/inspection-of-structured-c-types-in-debug-console.png)

-## Requirements

-The "emulicious-debugger" extension requires Visual Studio Code (VS Code) and Emulicious (https://emulicious.net/).
-In Emulicious you need to have "Remote Debugging" enabled.
-This option can be found in Emulicious's Tools menu.
-For breakpoints to work you need a language extension for the language you are using.
-If you are using C you can for example use the C language extension that is built into VS Code.
-For other languages you should be able to find a corresponding language extension in VS Code's Extension Marketplace.
-For example if you are developing for the Game Boy (Color) with RGBDS you can find Donald Hays's RGBDS Z80 extension.

-## Usage

-Make sure that Emulicious is running and that "Remote Debugging" (in Emulicious's Tools menu) is enabled.
-After that is set up, you have multiple ways to start debugging with Emulicious:
-- From the command palette select "Attach to Emulicious" to attach the VS Code debugger to a running debug session of Emulicious.
-- Select the ROM file in VS Code and click on Run/Debug Editor Contents in top right corner.
-- Click on Run (CTRL+SHIFT+D) in the left toolbar and either click on "create a launch.json file" or on "Show".
-When you click "Show" you can choose from "Attach to Emulicious" and "Launch in Emulicious".
-That will create a launch configuration.
-By default that launch configuration always asks for the program to run but you can enter the name into the launch configuration.
-You can also add "preLaunchTask":${defaultBuildTask} if you have a default build task set up.
-With this setting, you make VS Code start the build task before debugging.
-- If a launch configuration is already available you can press F5 to start debugging.

-When building your program, make sure that debug symbols get generated.
-For example, when building C code with SDCC you should pass the commandline flag `--debug` to sdcc and the commandline flag `-y` to the linker.
-That will generate the required debug symbols in a *.cdb file.

 ## Known Issues

 Trying to start a debug session without Emulicious running or without Remote Debugging enabled yields an error message saying that the connection was refused.